 A. National and State Examinations: The primary means for students to meet the District Performance Standards in literacy, mathematics and science will be through performance on national and state assessments.

-- Students meet the district performance standards by earning a score of 480 on the SAT Evidence Based Reading and Writing (EBRW) assessment and 520 on the SAT Mathematics section.
+- Students meet the district performance standards by earning a score of 460 on the PSAT or SAT Evidence Based Reading and Writing Section (EBRW) assessment and a 510 on the mathematics section.

 - Students meet the district performance standards by scoring at a proficient level on a set of predetermined subscores in EBRW (History/Social Studies Cross Test-20, Science Cross Test-20, Words in Context -7, Command of Evidence-6) and in mathematics (History/Social Studies Cross Test-20, Science Cross Test-20, Heart of Algebra -7, Problem Solving and Data Analysis -6).

-Students meet the district performance standards in science by earning a score of proficient or higher on the Next Generation Science Standard (NGSS) assessment.
+Students meet the district performance standard in science by earning a score of 3 or higher on the Next Generation Science Standard (NGSS) assessment.